-If an employee's ordinary salary is R4 000, then the UIF sliding scale is R1 920.
-If the remuneration earned by the employee is R2 000, then the benefit = R1 920 (because the benefit plus the remuneration earned is less than the ordinary salary).
+If an employee's ordinary remuneration is R4 000 a month, then the UIF sliding scale amount is R1 920.
+If the remuneration earned by the employee is R2 000, then the benefit = R1 920 (because the benefit plus the remuneration earned is less than the ordinary remuneration).

-(b) If the remuneration earned plus the sliding scale benefit is less than R3 500 then the benefit will be increased to ensure that the employee receives R3 500 (the effect of clause 3.6).
+(b) If the remuneration earned plus the sliding scale benefit is less than R3 500, then the benefit will be increased to ensure that the employee receives R3 500 (the effect of clause 3.6).